 SEND training forms part of the continuing professional development of all teachers and learning support assistants and is organised in accordance with the needs of the students.
 The school works closely with other local schools, sharing training opportunities including professional development days and outside experts.
-The Inclusion lead is a member of the senior leadership team, she attends and contributes to SLT meetings and as part of her role, Michelle meets once per half term with other SENCO's / Inclusion Leaders within the trust to review and plan the training, guidance and advice that staff across the school need to ensure they meet the additional learning requirements of our students.
+The Inclusion lead contributes to SLT meetings and as part of her role, meets once per half term with other SENCO's / Inclusion Leaders within the trust to review and plan the training, guidance and advice that staff across the school need to ensure they meet the additional learning requirements of our students.
 Our school's Accessibility Plan outlines adaptations made to the building to meet particular needs and enhance learning.